-Georgia teachers and students can stream Chemistry: A Study of Matter and Physics Fundamentals from GPB Education Streaming.
-Search for 'GPB Classroom' and select an episode to stream live or download.
+In addition to watching the videos in this site, Georgia teachers and students can stream Chemistry: A Study of Matter and Physics Fundamentals from GPB Education Streaming by plugging in the search term 'GPB Classroom' and select an episode to stream live or download.

 For each unit, daily lesson plans are given to help teachers prepare for and pace the lessons.
 Classroom materials, including note-taking guides to accompany the episodes, worksheets, classroom activities, quizzes, and tests are available in electronic format.
 For security reasons, only student materials are provided on this site.
 Teachers should call GPB Education at 1.888.501.8960 or email firstname.lastname@example.org with questions or to request teacher materials.